Updated and revised May 2018

-As predicted in IK Construction a couple of years ago, before long someone was going to find a way of making an IK entirely from drop-stitch panels.
-It seems Sea Eagle in the US and KXone and Airkajak of Germany have done just that, with three-chamber DS IKs made entirely from Selytech DS fabric developed by Woosung in South Korea.
+As predicted in IK Construction a few years ago, before long someone was going to find a way of making an IK entirely from drop-stitch panels.
+It seems Sea Eagle in the US and KXone and Airkajak of Germany are among the first to do just that, with three-chamber DS IKs made entirely from Selytech DS fabric developed by Woosung in South Korea.
 Woosung are the world’s biggest manufacturer of IKs and sell their own boats as Zebec Pro (Z-Pro).
-The products are manufactured just over the Yellow Sea in Shandong, China.
+The products are actually manufactured just over the Yellow Sea in Shandong, China.

-A fully drop-stitch (DS) IK is made of three flat panels which each run three times the pressure of a regular tubed IK.
+A fully drop-stitch (DS) IK is made of three flat panels which each run at least three times the pressure of a regular tubed IK.
 This gives the boat the rigidity (if not the streamlined form) of a hardshell, while retaining an IK’s light weight and roll-up portability.
 Full description of DS here, or keep reading.
-In a way, DS IKs resemble a simple, self-assembly three-board canoe, as shown right, rather than a bloated IK-like RIB, like the Bombard (left).
+In a way, DS IKs resemble a simple, self-assembled three-board canoe, as shown right, rather than a bloated IK-like RIB, like the Bombard (top left).

 DS IKs started with easy-to-make drop-stitch floors (derived from iSUP boards) but with regular round side tubes.
 Some floors were a removable option (Advanced Elements), on others the floor was integrated (Sea Eagle 385).
 The boats here are the first generation to be made entirely of DS panels.
 See image right for the three types of IK: tubed; DS floor; fully DS.

 Sea Eagle’s tandem 473RL RazorLite and the two larger Kxone Sliders are a slick and lean trio of bladderless (non-envelope) boats that might well be fast IKs.
-And setting aside the fun element of speed, a fast IK is an efficient and safe IK on which you can range further or retreat quicker.
+And setting aside the fun element of speed, a fast IK is an efficient and safe IK on which you can range further or retreat quicker if conditions change.

 I don’t claim to have any experience of these new boats: it’s all the usual online speculation.
-Sea Eagle and KXone make some hugely wide bladder tubed ‘American’ IKs, recreational boats which are great for standing up and fishing from while your dog scratches his ear, but are less suited to all-day IK touring which is the niche activity we like here at IK&P.
+I did try to buy; try & sell one direct from China as this guy did, but got no reply.
+Sea Eagle and KXone make some hugely wide bladder tubed ‘American’ IKs, recreational boats which are great for standing up and fishing from while your dog scratches its ear, but are less suited to all-day IK touring which is the niche activity we like here at IK&P.